-With some HTML, you can add links to different steps within a flow.
+With some HTML, you can add links to different steps within a group of modals or slideouts.
 By leveraging this feature, you can create branching logic that customizes what people see by the choices they make.

 Buttons in modals and slideouts are set up to proceed to:

-- The end a flow (for the last next button in a flow), or
+- The end of a flow (for the last 'next' button in a flow), or